Confusing Navigation

 Why it failed: Distracting for drivers, slowed perceived performance, and didn't align with luxury brand expectations.

 By keeping the currently playing media visible at the bottom of every screen, we eliminated the need for drivers to hunt through menus to see what's playing or make quick adjustments.
-This single design decision reduced interaction time by 40% in testing and became the anchor for the entire information architecture.
-Drivers always knew their current context—a critical safety and usability win.
+In testing, this single decision roughly halved the time drivers spent navigating media controls and became the anchor for the entire information architecture.
+Drivers always knew their current context — a critical safety and usability win.

 Too detailed, slow recognition